graniticio/granitic/doc/tutorial/002-configuration.md

 }
 ```

-Granitic uses the term <b>configuration path</b> to express the fully-qualified name of a variable in configuration.
+Granitic uses the term <b>config path</b> to express the fully-qualified name of a variable in configuration.
 In the
-above example <code>exampleBool</code> is a configuration path and so is <code>exampleObject.anotherString</code>
+above example `exampleBool` is a config path and so is `exampleObject.anotherString`

 ## Configuring a Granitic application

 When a Granitic application starts, it looks for configuration files before doing anything else.
-The location of these files is specified using the
+The location of these
-(<code>-c</code>) command line parameter.
-The default value for <code>-c</code> is <code>resource/config</code>, so in previous examples
+files is specified using the (`-c`) command line parameter.
+The default value for `-c`
+is `config`, relative to the working directory from which you start your application, so in previous examples
 running:

 <pre>